Land Rover · Range Rover Sport · 2018

 NHTSA has not published a safety rating for the 2018 Land Rover Range Rover Sport.

-The most commonly reported complaint categories for the 2018 Land Rover Range Rover Sport are engine (11 reports), electrical system (5 reports), unknown or other (2 reports).
+The most commonly reported complaint categories for the 2018 Land Rover Range Rover Sport are engine (11 reports), electrical system (5 reports), fuel/propulsion system (2 reports).

 Yes.
 NHTSA has 5 recalls on record for the 2018 Land Rover Range Rover Sport.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.